ldziedziul/j/README.md

 ## FAQ

-- **Why do I need to set up alias and not simply use the script directly?**
+- **Why do I need to set up the alias and not simply use the script directly?**
-An alias is needed because normally the script is invoked within the new subshell which makes the change of Java version invisible to the parent shell (i.e. the shell you use).
-The dot in the alias means the script should be run within the current shell.
+The alias is required because normally the script is invoked within the new subshell which makes the change of Java version invisible to the parent shell (i.e. the shell you use).
+The dot in the alias means the script will be run within the current shell.